 It doesn’t care how you write your styles (whether you precompile with SASS, LESS, or Stylus, or just write plain CSS), it doesn’t care about your markup, it’s not a CMS, and it’s certainly not Twitter Bootstrap.
 It’s a living, breathing deliverable that evolves along with the project.
 It’s a “water cooler” that designers, developers, content creators, and clients can gather around and work together on.
 And—depending on the scope of a project—it’s the thing that you hand off once the project is complete.

-Pattern Lab also comes loaded with some useful bells and whistles—features that make it even more powerful than your run-of-the-mill pattern library.
+Pattern Lab also comes loaded with some useful bells and whistles—features that make it even more powerful than your run-of-the-mill design system.
 A browser resizing simulator lets you check out your design at a range of sizes, so you know where your design breaks down.
 Code previews let you take a look at your markup at a glance, while annotation functionality lets you easily communicate your intent to anyone looking.
 And navigation lets you break it down by atoms, molecules, organisms, templates, and pages.

 After spending the day filling our brains, we closed with a great session of questions and answers from the audience.
 Each person in attendance got a chance to ask Brad a question, ranging in topic from performance, to how Pattern Lab changes process, to his recommendations on the picture element versus srcset.
-After that, we retired upstairs to Sparkbox HQ to enjoy some delicious drinks made by our favorite bartender Evan.
-After some mingling, we introduced Brad to Ping Volley Ball Pong—our own variation of doubles pingpong with volleyball rules—and found out that sometimes beginner’s luck (and a wicked left-handed serve) is all you need to win.
+After that, we retired upstairs to Sparkbox HQ to enjoy some delicious drinks made by our favorite bartender, Evan.
+After some mingling, we introduced Brad to Ping Volley Ball Pong—our own variation of doubles ping pong with volleyball rules—and found out that sometimes beginner’s luck (and a wicked left-handed serve) is all you need to win.

 Want to find out more?

 Just because you missed Brad’s talk, doesn’t mean you can’t start using Atomic Design and Pattern Lab today.
 You can check out Brad’s blog post on Atomic Design for an in-depth exploration into this methodology, and you can take a look at a preview of the book he’s writing on the topic.
 Once you have your head wrapped around Atomic Design, head on over to the Pattern Lab site to get started creating your own design system.
 And, don’t forget to be on the lookout for Pattern Lab Two, a more modular iteration of these tools that will decouple the various parts, allowing you to pick and choose what language you use to compile partials, and more.
 And if you still want to find out more, give the collaborative notes from his talk a read—they’re full of links to useful resources about Pattern Lab, Atomic Design, and everything you could ever want to know about design systems.
-And finally, don’t forget to check out the lineup of future Maker Series events (one is even coming up next week)—you’re not going to want to miss out twice.
+And finally, don’t forget to check out the lineup of future Maker Series events—you’re not going to want to miss out twice.